kailash-manasarovar/statement/docs/timeline/2026/june.md

 ## Kailash

-- I'm starting to realize that being homeless, not being able to settle and work because of sedated rape-porn stardom, not having any support at all from anyone, and finding out exactly how much my family despise me is now taking a toll on my health and wellbeing.
+- I'm starting to realize that being homeless, not being able to settle and work because of sedated rape-porn stardom, not having any support at all from anyone, and finding out exactly how much my family despise me, and for how long, is unsurprisingly taking a toll on my health and wellbeing.
 - Also, roaming relatively freely means anyone can have a pop at murdering me and perhaps, given recent miraculous events, certain folk might feel like trying is a valid *challenge*.
 - Well, just STOP IT.
 I'm not asking.
 - A sudden death at Everest Base Camp would be a good place to get rid of someone without question, I expect, and I wonder about how ill I got there.